 #5 Create a "thresh hold" into your cozy outdoor space- Dogwood, Redbud, Serviceberry, deciduous Magnolia- any of these examples can be something where you peek around or duck under and then it opens up into a new "room".

+Creating an outdoor room is fun and rewarding, as you are sure to enjoy ample time relaxing in nature.
 These tips are sure to assist you in creating a cozy, comfortable, outdoor living space.
 Ask us further questions at the nursery; we're happy to help!